azure-buddy/azure-buddy-online-website/content/tips-tricks/intro-nuclei-azure/index.md

 ### Start ingesting scan results in your Log Analytics Workspace

-Almost everything is ready to ingest your scan results.
+Almost everything is ready for ingesting your first scan results.
 Only thing that you need are some *System Variables* to be set.
 These are required by the used *Microsoft Python packages*.
-Personally I always create a *.env* file.
+Personally I prefer creating a *.env* file.
 I've included an example called `example-env`.

-Complete the following example and save the file as `.env`.
+Complete the following example with your parameters and save the file as `.env`.

+{{< alert >}}
 Take notice it does include a *personal secret*, so set appropiate permissions and handle with care.
+{{< /alert >}}

 ```
 export LOGS_DCR_RULE_ID=dcr-xxxxxxxxxxxxxxxxx